angarsky/diveintopython/learn/functions/import_functions.md

 4. **Import** the function(s) from the file into another Python script using the `import` keyword and the file name without the `.py` extension (e.g. `import myfunctions`).
 5. **Call** the imported function(s) in the script using the function name as defined in the file (e.g., `myfunctions.mod_function()`).

-## Advanced python techniques: how to build and import external packages with multiple functions.
+## Advanced Python techniques: how to build and import external packages with multiple functions.

 **Import functions** is an advanced Python technique that allows us to build and import external packages with **multiple functions**.
 It is a powerful feature that enhances code reusability and organization.